kubernetes-sigs/gateway-api-inference-extension/site-src/guides/index.md

       The following steps assume you would like to cleanup ALL Kgateway resources that were created in this quickstart guide.

-      1. Uninstall Kgateway
+      1. Uninstall Kgateway:

          ```bash
          helm uninstall kgateway -n kgateway-system
          ```

-      1. Uninstall the Kgateway CRDs.
+      1. Uninstall the Kgateway CRDs:

          ```bash
          helm uninstall kgateway-crds -n kgateway-system
          ```

-      1. Remove the Kgateway namespace.
+      1. Remove the Kgateway namespace:

          ```bash
          kubectl delete ns kgateway-system